foreverallama/readmat/readme.md

 print(data)
 ```

-**Note**: Those working with the official `scipy` release can use `read_subsystem_legacy()`.
-This works as `scipy.io.loadmat` only returns the last object variable in a MAT-file.
-This is because `loadmat` is not able to detect the array name, replacing it with a placeholder `None` which gets overwritten for each object read from file.

-`load_from_mat()` uses a modified fork of `scipy`.
+**Note**: `load_from_mat()` uses a modified fork of `scipy`.
 The fork currently contains a few minor changes to `scipy.io` to return variable names and object metadata for all objects in a MAT-file.
-This change is available [on git](https://github.com/foreverallama/scipy/tree/readmat-scipy) and can be installed directly from the branch.
+This change is available [on Github](https://github.com/foreverallama/scipy/tree/readmat-scipy) and can be installed directly from the branch.
 You can also view the changes under `patches/scipy_changes.patch` and apply it manually.
 Note that you might need to rebuild as parts of the Cython code was modified.

 ### MATLAB objects